Nathan Júnior: Kapfenberger SV

 At the end of 2011 Júnior went on trial with the Austrian Bundesliga club Kapfenberger SV and signed a contract with them in January 2012.

 Tokushima Vortis

 On 31 January 2018, Tokushima Vortis announced the signing of Nathan Júnior.

 Paços Ferreira

 After seven months without club, Nathan signed with Paços Ferreira on 31 January 2019 after a trial.
 He left the club at the end of the year.

 Académico Viseu

-On 31 January 2019, Nathan moved to another Portuguese club, Académico Viseu, after being without club since leaving Paços Ferreira in the summer 2019.
+On 31 January 2019, Nathan moved to another Portuguese club, Académico Viseu, after being without a club since leaving Paços Ferreira in the summer of 2019.
 However, he played only 27 minutes.

 FC Samtredia

 Nathan then returned to Georgia, where he signed with FC Samtredia in August 2020.

 International career

 Nathan Júnior has not represented Brazil at any level yet.
 In an interview for sportacentrs.com the player admitted that he would be interested in representing Latvia, but as the Latvian law does not allow more than one citizenship, Júnior would have to waive the Brazilian passport and play in Latvia for at least five years.
 The player said that it would be a serious decision, but after moving to Austria this question has been put aside.